3DBAG/geodepot/design-doc.md

 A *case* is identified by its identifier and name.
 A *case* contains one or more *data files*.

-#### Data (file)
+#### Data (item)

-A *data file* is the actual file that contains the data that is used in a test.
+A *data item* is the actual file or directory that contains the data that is used in a test.
-Data files are regular GIS files, for example GeoPackage, LAS or CityJSON.
+Data items retain their own format when added to the repository, therefore they can be read directly with their format-specific readers.

 ### Examples